This post contains affiliate links.

 Note: The new KNK Force is the exception to this “rule”.
 Because it has depth control, the blade can be fully extended but prevented from cutting into the mat.
 But this is currently the only cutter with Z-axis control in the hobby cutting market.

-The easiest way to tell if the blade is chipped is to scan it because a scanner will magnify the image, making it much easier to examine the tip of the blade.
+The easiest way to tell if the blade is chipped is to scan it.
+A scanner will magnify the image, making it much easier to examine the tip of the blade.
 Now, some blades have a cutback to reduce the size of the offset and allow better detail for small shapes.
 Don’t confuse the cutback as being a chipped blade:

 The cutback on some blades looks like this (note that the tip is still very sharp):